Whatcom Weavers Guild

 300 Ne 4th St, Coupeville, WA 98239, phone 360-678-6225

-The Weaving Works Weaving supplies, yarns and classes.
+The Weaving Works Weaving supplies, yarns, equipment and classes.
 Storefront now closed but open as online store.

 More Distant and On-line